 Sandy caused “widespread” service interruptions for customers of Cablevision Systems Corp.
-(CVC), primarily due to power outages, said Jim Maiella, a spokesman for the cable company in Bethpage, New York.
+(CVC:US), primarily due to power outages, said Jim Maiella, a spokesman for the cable company in Bethpage, New York.

 At Philadelphia-based Comcast Corp.
-(CMCSA), the largest U.S. cable company, most service disruptions were tied to commercial power interruptions, said Jenni Moyer, a spokeswoman.
-Time Warner Cable Inc. (TWC) had no significant damage to its network and expected to reconnect customers as power returned, said Alex Dudley, a spokesman for the New York-based company.
+(CMCSA:US), the largest U.S. cable company, most service disruptions were tied to commercial power interruptions, said Jenni Moyer, a spokeswoman.
+Time Warner Cable Inc. (TWC:US) had no significant damage to its network and expected to reconnect customers as power returned, said Alex Dudley, a spokesman for the New York-based company.

 The storm knocked out power to about 8 million homes and businesses in the Northeast, including about 2.5 million customers in New Jersey and 2 million in New York, according to the U.S. Energy Department.

 The power went out for Ivan Smith, a lawyer who lives in New York City’s Chelsea neighborhood, at about 9 p.m. on Oct.
 29. His office near Wall Street, meanwhile, was flooded, he said.

 “We’re down probably for the rest of the week,” he said.
 “My cellphone went down.
 People are texting me and calling me, and I can’t respond.”

 To contact the reporters on this story: Todd Shields in Washington at email@example.com; Ryan Faughnder in New York at firstname.lastname@example.org; Scott Moritz in New York at email@example.com

 To contact the editors responsible for this story: Bernard Kohn at firstname.lastname@example.org; Nick Turner at email@example.com